Medically reviewed by Drugs.com. Last updated on Apr 24, 2019.

 The American Dental Association recommends that adults schedule regular dental exams at intervals determined by a dentist.

-Even if you no longer have your natural teeth, it's important to consult your dentist for regular dental exams to maintain your oral health and the usefulness of your replacement teeth.
+Even if you no longer have your natural teeth, it's important to see your dentist for regular dental exams to maintain your oral health and the usefulness of your replacement teeth.

 How you prepare

-If you're scheduling your first adult dental exam or you're looking for a new dentist, ask friends, loved ones, neighbors, co-workers or your doctor for a recommendation.
-Consider whether the dentist has a convenient location and whether he or she participates in your health plan.
-Before you're treated, make sure you understand the fees and payment options.
+If you're scheduling your first adult dental exam or you're looking for a new dentist, ask people you know for a recommendation.
+Consider the dentist's location and participation in your health plan.
+Make sure you understand the fees and payment options.

 If you're anxious about having a dental exam, share your concerns with your dentist or hygienist.
 He or she might be able to adjust your treatment to help you feel more comfortable.